maahi24/covid19trackerdash/README.md

 The project involves collecting, cleaning, and analyzing data related to COVID-19 vaccination efforts.
 By aggregating data from reliable sources, we aim to provide a comprehensive view of vaccination rates by country, and region.
 The analysis will involve data preprocessing, visualization, and tracking key metrics over time.

+The project relies on publicly available data from "(https://ourworldindata.org/covid-vaccinations)" and should not be considered a primary source for official COVID-19 vaccine information.

 ## Results and Findings

 The project will generate various visualizations and analysis results to provide insights into the COVID-19 vaccine distribution and progress.
 These findings will include vaccination rates by country, regional comparisons, tracking vaccination milestones, and identifying trends and patterns in vaccine administration